What are wild dogs?

 A wild dog refers to all wild-living dogs: dingoes, feral domestic dogs and the hybrid descendants of these (all of which are currently considered to be Canis familiaris).

 Wild dogs generally operate individually or in a small group, but rarely as a pack.
 They can be extremely cunning which can make control very difficult.
 Poisoning with 1080 baits, trapping with soft jaw leg hold traps and shooting are effective control tools particularly when they are part of an integrated control approach.
-Group control across several holdings will achieve the best results.
+Group control across several holdings will achieve the best results and we encourage landholders to work together to address wild dog issues.

 Wild dog policy